What a Depreciation Report is

 What happens if a strata misses the deadline

-With the July 1, 2026 deadline now weeks away for Metro Vancouver, Fraser Valley, and Capital Regional District stratas, councils are asking what a missed deadline actually means.
+The July 1, 2026 deadline for Metro Vancouver, Fraser Valley, and Capital Regional District stratas has now passed, and councils that missed it are asking what that actually means.
 The Strata Property Act attaches no fine — the consequences arrive through the strata's own records and obligations instead:

 - It shows on the Form B. The most recent depreciation report must be attached to the Form B Information Certificate provided to buyers.
 After the deadline, "we don't have one" becomes a written disclosure made to every purchaser — and to the lenders and insurers reviewing the sale.